 After a wild night, guests can enjoy a free breakfast and free coffee and tea throughout the day.
 Unlike Greg and Tom Beer House Hostel, Pink Panther doesn’t have age limitations, so everyone is welcome!

-The Best Hostels in Krakow – Let’s Rock Hostel
+Krakow Hostels – Let’s Rock Hostel

 The owners of Pink Panther Hostel have another property in Krakow – Let’s Rock Hostel.
 The similarity can be seen in the organized daily events or free walking tour, but this hostel has more of a street art design than the other one.

 It is not exactly an insane party hostel, more of a chill vibe for people to socialize in the common room.
 If you are looking for a Krakow hostel to relax in during the evening you’re better off booking here.

 The Best Hostels in Krakow – Cracow Hostel